 Asheville is much more than your typical mountain town.
 Sure, it may look like those out west, tucked into the Blue Ridge Mountains, and may also have some of the hippie tendencies, but also has the unique Southern hospitality.
 In recent years it has become known as “Beer City USA” for the booming craft beer industry.
 New breweries are popping up regularly.
 The city is also known for Biltmore Estate, the largest private home in America, where the Vanderbilts once spent their summers.
-The best time to visit is during the Bele Chere Festival, when you can catch free performances by well-known and local musicians and browse for art in the stalls covering downtown.

 What to Do